kevinmburk/cdb-style-guide/style-guide.md

 ### Component File Organization

 - **Only one JSX component export per file.**
-- File imports should be organized at the top of the file in the following order:
+- File imports should be organized at the top of the file in the following order: (Note: Look into ESLint settings to automatically do this.)
   1. Built-in imports, i.e. `React`, `useState`, and `useEffect`.
   1. External imports, like `react-query`, and `moment`.
   1. Internal custom hooks, utils files, and `.css` files.